Offers of admission to the program are conditional pending receipt and evaluation of all items listed below.

 - a C or higher in BIOL 2153 Human Anatomy, BIOL 2151 Human Anatomy Laboratory, BIOL 2173 Human Physiology, and BIOL 2171 Human Physiology Laboratory

 - a cumulative grade-point average of 3.0 to be admitted to the Level I sophomore nursing courses.
 If there are unfilled seats in Level I sophomore nursing courses, applicants with cumulative grade-point averages of less than 3.0 may be considered for admission.

 - AHS 2133 Life Span Processes or PSY 3063 Developmental Psychology, AHS 2122 Normal Nutrition, and NSG 1012 Overview of Nursing must be completed prior to the spring sophomore courses

-Prospective nursing students whose first language is not English must have a minimum TOEFL score of 85 on the internet-based examination with a sub-score of 26 for speaking.
+Prospective nursing students whose first language is not English must have a minimum TOEFL score of 85 on the internet-based examination with sub-score of 26 for speaking or have an IELTS overall score of 7.5, not less than a 7 speaking sub-score and no other sub-scores below 6.5.
 Foreign college credit requires a “Full Education Course-by-Course Report” by the Commission on Graduates of Foreign Nursing Schools prior to admission to the School of Nursing.
 Advanced standing may be obtained with approval of courses on college transcripts.

 The University of Tulsa recognizes that financing a quality college education is often difficult, and we are dedicated to providing equal access to all qualified students.
 Upon being admitted to The University of Tulsa, if eligible, scholarship assistance is determined by the Office of Admission.
 Federal and state aid, which consists of grants, work-study and loans are available through the university’s Office of Student Financial Services.
 To receive federal/state aid students must complete the Free Application for Federal Student Aid (FAFSA) listing TU’s school code on the FAFSA (003185).
 If additional information is needed by Student Financial Services in order to determine eligibility for financial aid, communication will occur through the student’s TU email account.